stereolith/fints-to-ynab/README.md

 - **cash_account_id** (optional): If set, transactions that are identified as cash withdrawls are imported as transfers to this account.

 ## Install
+- requires at least python3.6
-Install dependencies:
+- Install dependencies:
   `pip3 install -r requirements.txt`

 ## Run
 Run the script with: